Skip to main content

 Ultimate Guide to Understanding Electric Jag Car Fires

-If you have been involved in a similar situation where your car has been damaged or destroyed after catching fire, then Call Ehline Law at (833) LETS-SUE for a free consultation.
+If you have been involved in a similar situation where your car was damaged or destroyed after catching fire, Call Ehline Law at (833) LETS-SUE for a free consultation.

 What Exactly Happened?

-According to the report on this latest battery fire, Gonzalo Salazar reportedly parked his car in the garage after spending the day doing a few errands.
-The previous night he had plugged his car in before going to bed.
+According to the report on this latest battery fire, Gonzalo Salazar parked his car in the garage after doing a few errands the previous night.
+He had plugged his car in before going to bed.

 Salazar reported that he first noticed something wrong when he heard pops from the garage the following day.
 He decided to see what was making the noise, and upon walking into the garage, he saw that it was full of smoke.